madelfio/school-site/content/demos/crf.md

 contain a value and can optionally exhibit a variety of cell attributes, such as text color, font face, or font style.<a></a><sup>1</sup>

-There are many ways of creating a table and many ways file formats that can include tables.
+There are many ways of creating a table and many file formats that can include tables.
 Some common formats are spreadsheets (where Microsoft Excel is dominant), HTML tables, PDF tables, and ASCII text tables.